 The Family Violence Protection Act 2008 defines family violence as:

-Once the Interim Order is made the Police will file and serve the Respondent with the Application and Summons for the Intervention Order and also the Interim Order, if one has been made.
+Once the Interim Order is made, the Police will serve the Respondent with the Application and Summons for the Intervention Order and also the Interim Order, if one has been made.
 If an Interim Order has been made, it becomes binding on the Respondent once the Police have served the Respondent.

 At the Contested Hearing the Magistrate will hear evidence from both parties and from any witnesses that they call.
-The Applicant provides their evidence first and the Lawyer for the Respondent has the opportunity to cross examine the Applicant.
+The Applicant/Affected Family Member provides their evidence first and the Lawyer for the Respondent has the opportunity to cross examine the Applicant.
 If the Applicant calls any witnesses, they will give their evidence next.

 Intervention Orders are also available for people in a non-family relationship.
 We are also able to provide advice, assistance and representation regarding Intervention Orders for non-family members.

 Fill out the form below or give us a call: +61 3 8600 6000